search icon

 Consideration Benefits

-Consideration’s definition is something that binds both parties to a contract.
-With consideration, you have a contract that you can enforce in court.
-If the other party to the contract doesn’t do what they agreed to do, you can take them to court for breach of contract.
+By definition, consideration is something that binds both parties to a contract.
+With consideration, a business owner has a contract that can be enforced in court.
+If the other party to the contract doesn’t do what they agreed to do, a person can take them to court for breach of contract.

 Consideration Issues